Project Cargo Corridors

 About B.C.’s Project Cargo Routes

-The province and several municipalities, together with industry and major Lower Mainland ports, have worked together to create project cargo corridors that will help simplify the permit approval process, which will save time and increase confidence for carriers and shippers.
+Project cargo corridors will help simplify the permit approval process, save time and increase confidence for carriers and shippers.

 Follow these steps to apply for a Project Cargo Corridor pre-approval: